S&P Global Inc. (NYSE:SPGI) Shares Sold by Fifth Third Bancorp

-Fifth Third Bancorp lowered its stake in S&P Global Inc. (NYSE:SPGI – Get Rating) by 2.4% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 118,386 shares of the business services provider’s stock after selling 2,924 shares during the period.
-Fifth Third Bancorp’s holdings in S&P Global were worth $39,652,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Fifth Third Bancorp decreased its position in shares of S&P Global Inc. (NYSE:SPGI – Get Rating) by 2.4% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 118,386 shares of the business services provider’s stock after selling 2,924 shares during the quarter.
+Fifth Third Bancorp’s holdings in S&P Global were worth $39,652,000 at the end of the most recent quarter.

-Other hedge funds also recently bought and sold shares of the company.
-Accurate Wealth Management LLC acquired a new stake in S&P Global in the 4th quarter valued at about $28,000.
-Dark Forest Capital Management LP acquired a new stake in S&P Global in the 2nd quarter valued at about $29,000.
-EdgeRock Capital LLC acquired a new stake in S&P Global in the 3rd quarter valued at about $29,000.
-Rain Capital Management LLC raised its position in S&P Global by 38.2% in the 2nd quarter.
-Rain Capital Management LLC now owns 94 shares of the business services provider’s stock valued at $32,000 after purchasing an additional 26 shares in the last quarter.
-Finally, New Millennium Group LLC purchased a new position in shares of S&P Global in the 2nd quarter valued at about $32,000.
-Institutional investors and hedge funds own 87.27% of the company’s stock.
+Other institutional investors have also modified their holdings of the company.
+Accurate Wealth Management LLC purchased a new stake in shares of S&P Global during the 4th quarter worth approximately $28,000.
+Dark Forest Capital Management LP purchased a new stake in shares of S&P Global during the 2nd quarter worth approximately $29,000.
+EdgeRock Capital LLC purchased a new stake in shares of S&P Global during the 3rd quarter worth approximately $29,000.
+Rain Capital Management LLC boosted its stake in shares of S&P Global by 38.2% during the 2nd quarter.
+Rain Capital Management LLC now owns 94 shares of the business services provider’s stock worth $32,000 after acquiring an additional 26 shares in the last quarter.
+Finally, New Millennium Group LLC purchased a new stake in shares of S&P Global during the 2nd quarter worth approximately $32,000.
+Hedge funds and other institutional investors own 87.27% of the company’s stock.

-S&P Global (NYSE:SPGI – Get Rating) last posted its quarterly earnings results on Thursday, February 9th.
-The business services provider reported $2.54 EPS for the quarter, beating the consensus estimate of $2.47 by $0.07.
-The business had revenue of $2.94 billion during the quarter, compared to analysts’ expectations of $2.88 billion.
+S&P Global (NYSE:SPGI – Get Rating) last released its quarterly earnings data on Thursday, February 9th.
+The business services provider reported $2.54 EPS for the quarter, topping analysts’ consensus estimates of $2.47 by $0.07.
+The business had revenue of $2.94 billion during the quarter, compared to the consensus estimate of $2.88 billion.
 S&P Global had a return on equity of 9.84% and a net margin of 29.05%.
-The company’s quarterly revenue was up 40.7% compared to the same quarter last year.
-During the same period last year, the firm earned $3.15 EPS.
-As a group, research analysts expect that S&P Global Inc. will post 12.45 earnings per share for the current year.
+The business’s revenue for the quarter was up 40.7% on a year-over-year basis.
+During the same period in the prior year, the firm posted $3.15 EPS.
+On average, equities research analysts expect that S&P Global Inc. will post 12.45 EPS for the current year.

 S&P Global Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 10th.
-Stockholders of record on Friday, February 24th were issued a $0.90 dividend.
-This is a boost from S&P Global’s previous quarterly dividend of $0.85.
-This represents a $3.60 annualized dividend and a dividend yield of 1.04%.
-The ex-dividend date was Thursday, February 23rd.
-S&P Global’s dividend payout ratio (DPR) is currently 34.29%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 10th.
+Stockholders of record on Friday, February 24th were issued a dividend of $0.90 per share.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 1.04%.
+This is an increase from S&P Global’s previous quarterly dividend of $0.85.
+The ex-dividend date of this dividend was Thursday, February 23rd.
+S&P Global’s dividend payout ratio is presently 34.29%.

 S&P Global Company Profile